Páirc Uí Chaoimh: Concerts

 and The Pogues (1987).
 Support included acts managed by Barry like the Wolfe Tones, Stockton's Wing, and Bagatelle, and others including the Dubliners and Christy Moore.

 U2 played the final show on the European leg of the Joshua Tree Tour at the stadium in August 1987.
 The U2 concert established the venue's credibility with pop and rock acts.
 On 30 and 31 July 1988, Michael Jackson performed at the stadium twice as part of his Bad World Tour, with a combined attendance of in excess of 130,000.
 The County Board's share of ticket sales funded the purchase of Christy Ring Park.
 Páirc Uí Chaoimh was also the venue for Prince's first ever Irish concert on 7 July 1990, as part of his Nude Tour.
 U2 played again at the stadium on 24 August 1993 on their ZooTv Tour.
 1995 saw the Féile Festival being transferred to Cork for one year, with the line-up including Ash, The Stone Roses, Paul Weller and Kylie Minogue.
 Oasis then performed two nights at the stadium in August 1996.
-Bruce Springsteen and the E Street Band played at the stadium on 18 July 2013.
+Bruce Springsteen played at the stadium in July 2013 and again in May 2024.

 The first concerts of the redeveloped stadium were the opening concerts of Ed Sheeran's ÷ Tour over three nights in May 2018.
+Sheeran also returned for two nights in April 2023 as part of his +–=÷× Tour.
 Elton John hosted part of his Farewell Yellow Brick Tour at the venue on 1 July 2022.